Assessing Vulnerability in Smart Contracts: The Role of Code Complexity Metrics in Security Analysis: Introduction Motivation

 \section{Introduction \& Motivation}

 Ethereum~\cite{buterin2014next}, is a decentralized computing platform and operating system based on blockchain technology.
 It is an open-source platform that caters to diverse business scenarios by offering Solidity, a Turing-complete programming language, and the Ethereum Virtual Machine (EVM).
 Developers can utilize these tools to deploy smart contracts~\cite{szabo1996smart} on the Ethereum blockchain. smart contracts find widespread applications in various industries, including decentralized finance (DeFi) within financial services~\cite{bartoletti2017empirical}, infrastructure development~\cite{zhang2017distributed}, the internet of things (IoT)~\cite{christidis2016blockchains}, the gaming industry~\cite{bartoletti2017empirical}, healthcare~\cite{griggs2018healthcare, alhadhrami2017introducing}, the metaverse~\cite{jeon2022blockchain}, and numerous other sectors~\cite{bartoletti2017empirical}.
 In contrast to traditional applications, smart contracts are executed automatically in shortcodes, which safeguards them against manipulation during the execution process.
 Open-source availability is a common characteristic of widely-used smart contracts, infusing trust among users regarding the integrity of the code.
 Since smart contracts operate on distributed nodes within the blockchain, once a contract is executed and deployed in a block, it becomes quite challenging to upgrade or modify the contract~\cite{bui2021evaluating}.
 This is due to the inherent immutability of the blockchain, where tampering with any block is virtually impossible.
 Furthermore, smart contracts have the capability to hold funds within their associated blocks on the blockchain.
 These unique properties of smart contracts make them an attractive target for hackers.
 While the underlying blockchain technology itself is highly secure and resistant to hacking attempts, smart contracts can still be vulnerable to attacks.
 This vulnerability often stems from factors such as programmer negligence or errors in the code.
 Therefore, implementing robust vulnerability detection mechanisms becomes essential to identify and address any potential security flaws in smart contracts prior to their deployment~\cite{wang2021ethereum,atzei2017survey}.
 The security of smart contracts is of utmost importance, as evidenced by the significant amount of money lost in real-world smart contract vulnerabilities each month.
 A notable example is the attack on the Decentralized Autonomous Organization (DAO) in 2016, where 3.6 million Ether was stolen using a simple recursive vulnerability~\cite{mehar2019understanding}.
 Additionally, according to blockchaingroup.io \footnote{https://blockchaingroup.io/compliance-and-regulation/top-10-crypto-losses-of-2024-hacks-frauds-and-exploits/}, the top 10 crypto hacks in 2024 alone resulted in the theft of 1.03 billion US dollars by hackers.
 Table~\ref{tab:hacks} provides an overview of the amounts stolen in each smart contract hack.
-These staggering numbers serve as evidence of the critical importance of ensuring the security of smart contracts.\\
+These staggering numbers serve as evidence of the critical importance of ensuring the security of smart contracts.\\ Complexity metrics are used in this study because they provide a quantifiable measure of a smart contract’s structural intricacy\cite{tonelli2023smart}, which has been historically linked to software defects and vulnerabilities~\cite{sultana2021using, agarwal2022cyclomatic, shin2011initial}.
+Their use is justified and motivated by several key reasons.